Where Did Benjamin Inman Live?

 Birth.
 When we started our family album, our only information on Ben's birth was a typed page which was handed down in our family with the birthdates and birthplaces of the Inman family.
 Ben is listed as "Benjamin Franklin Inman, October 31, 1846, Miami, Ohio."
 In all the references to him, he's listed as "Ben" or "Benjamin", but without any middle name.
 There is no city in Ohio called Miami.
 There is a Miami county and several Miami townships.
 We're not sure which place the chronicler had in mind.

 There were numerous Inmans living in Miami county in the first half of the 19th Century, including several Benjamins and Johns, but none that can be identified positively with our ancestor or his parents.
 Most of these Inmans are Quakers who had left South Carolina because of their opposition to slavery.
-It is possible that our Ben Inman's family came to Ohio from Pennsylvania shortly before his birth and moved back shortly afterwards.
-In the 1895 Census, which lists Ben as 48 years old and born in OH, his sister, Mary E. Jennings, is listed as 42 years of age and born in PA.
+In the 1895 Census, which lists Ben as 48 years old and born in OH, his sister (?), Mary E. Jennings, is listed as 42 years of age and born in PA.
 On the other hand, Mary's birthplace may not have been recorded correctly.
-Doubt is also raised as to Ben's birthplace by the 1878 and 1880 entries in the chronology below.

 Residences.
 The following are some traces which Ben Inman left in the public record: